QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Manufacturing/Machine Elements/Transmission Design.md

 > Generally, to avoid undercut[^undercut] the minimal suitable amount of teeth for a gear is 17.

 > [!Attention]
 > The number of teeth of the connecting gears can not have a common divisor.
-This is because if they dont, they contact every other tooth on the other gear, before contacting the first tooth again, reducing wear.
+This is because if they dont, they contact the orignal tooth the least.
+It then takes as many revolutions as the gears have teeth before two of the same teeth touch again, which reduces (uneven) wear.